* * * This post is the [incomplete] "preview format" for an upcoming

 explains her approach.
 “Sometimes I am teased as the classic ‘over-thinker’.

-But I find the most invigorating part of the design process is the intellectual
+But I find the most compelling part of the design process is the intellectual

 chase of envisioning a project, developing a construction scheme, completing